julien-bernard-dev/poc-js-collab/server/README.md

 This project is as small backend API built to handle CRUD operation over Collab database.
 It is based on a Nodejs stack, with Express framework.
-App skeleton has been created with the following command : "npm install express body-parser cors mongoose nodemon"
+App skeleton has been created with the following command :
+**npm install express body-parser cors mongoose nodemon**

 App is composed of the following blocks :
 - express: server (nodejs) framework.